Faculty Evaluation Plan, Department of History

 The annual evaluation process begins in January and proceeds through the spring term of each year.

-A. The Personnel Committee Executive Board
+A. The Personnel Committee

-The Personnel Committee, as the entity responsible for conducting the annual evaluation of faculty (including teaching professors), consists of five members, three of whom are elected according to the policies and procedures provided in the Department of History’s bylaws and two of whom are appointed by the department chair.
+The Personnel Committee, as the entity responsible for conducting the annual evaluation of faculty (including teaching professors and multi-term lecturers), consists of five members, three of whom are elected according to the policies and procedures provided in the Department of History’s bylaws and two of whom are appointed by the department chair.
 It is the domain of this committee to complete evaluations and make recommendations to the chairperson on all matters relevant to the annual review of faculty, including later recommendations concerning merit salary for department members.

 B. Timeline for Annual Report Portfolio Evaluation